JimmyZiqiangCheng/buyingbot/README.md

 # buyingbot
-a buying bot for tabao
+a buying bot for Taobao